Jayjokeer/Note-Taking-App/README.md

 npm start
 The application will run on http://localhost:5000.

-License
+## License
-This project is licensed under the MIT License.
+This project is licensed under the ISC License.

-Contributing
+## Contributing
 Contributions are welcome!